White Star postcard (source)

 Fortunes tell how they left Titanic Brandon Sun, April 23, 1912

-* Note: this wire story was printed world-wide but the Fortune women strongly denied that they claimed to see Ismay
+* Note: this wire story was printed world-wide but the Fortune women strongly denied that they claimed to see Ismay departing the ship.

 Women revealed as heroines by wreck New York Times